mikegyoung/hello-world/README.md

 # hello-world
-Repository to learn how to use repositories
+I'm a first time git hub user and learning how to make commits